EMERGENCY SERVICE – (08) 9412 5700

 We deal with a whole range of problems like snail bait toxicities, rat bait toxicities, motor vehicular accidents, vomiting, diarrhoea, parvovirus, fractures, cuts, anaphylaxis, allergic reactions, bites and bruises.

 To ensure that continuity of care is provided, we will notify your primary care veterinarian of your pet’s visit to WAVES.
 If your pet is treated and stable, they may be discharged directly from WAVES.
-If ongoing care is required during normal business hours your pet may be discharged to the care of their your primary care veterinarian.
-Occasionally ongoing care at WAVES may be recommended.
+If ongoing care is required during normal business hours, you may elect for your pet to either continue receiving care at WAVES or to be discharged to the care of your primary care veterinarian.